A Young Lady with glasses and headphones sits at a table looking at a laptop and writing in a notebook.

 What Credit Score Do You Need to Apply for a Discover® Card?

-With a higher credit score, you may qualify for credit cards with better rates and rewards.
+2. With a higher credit score, you may qualify for credit cards with better rates and rewards.

 What's your credit score?

 Before you begin applying for credit cards, you should know your credit score.
-Lenders report your activity to each major credit bureau as you use your credit card and manage loans.
+Typically, lenders report your activity to each major credit bureau as you use your credit card and manage loans.
 The credit bureaus use that information to build credit reports.
 Credit scoring agencies then develop three-digit credit scores based on your credit reports.

-- Exceptional credit: 800-850
+• Exceptional credit: 800-850

-- Very good credit: 740-799
+• Very good credit: 740-799

-- Good credit: 670-739
+• Good credit: 670-739

-- Fair credit: 580-669
+• Fair credit: 580-669

-- Poor credit: 579 and below
+• Poor credit: 579 and below

-You're entitled to at least one free credit report from each major credit bureau each year.
-Your reports provide valuable information about your credit history, including your payments and accounts.
-However, credit reports don’t always include credit scores.
-Fortunately, you may be able to check your credit score on your monthly credit card statement or through online services.
-If you have a Discover account, you can also view your score as needed using your free Credit Scorecard.
-You could better understand your options if you check your credit score before completing credit card applications.
+Your credit reports provide information about your credit history, including your payments and accounts.
+However, credit reports won’t always include credit scores.
+You may be able to check your credit score on your monthly credit card statement or through online services.

 What if you have a high credit score?